donbcolab/composable_vlms/readme.md

 Some analogies to help with the bigger picture:

 - a simple analogy
-  - from a human perspecitve stopping to consider the basic senses (signt, sound, touch, taste, smell) does help to expand our thinking to consider the importance of corrlating events that occur at the same time across modalities.
+  - from a human perspecitve stopping to consider the basic senses (signt, sound, touch, taste, smell) does help to expand our thinking to consider the importance of correlating events that occur at the same time across modalities.
-  - as humans we'll smell and taste that milk has gone bad before it looks rotten
+  - as humans we'll smell and taste that milk has gone bad before it "looks" rotten
 - a better analogy of true perception and harmonization of various senses... training a humanoid robot to win the balance beam event at the Olympics
   - and giving the robot prehensile opposable toes is cheating